Kofen/PoE_Ethernet_GPIB_Adapter/README.md

 ### Large replies or large requests

-Both VXI-11 and prologix support large replies and large requests.
+Both VXI-11 and prologix support large replies and large commands and requests.
+Although the gateway supports it, be aware that instruments themselves often have rather low limits with regards to the the size of the commands and requests.
+Often it is best to send commands one at a time.

 ### Prologix and pyvisa